cwchentw/lightweight-cms/content/howto/how-to-manage-assets.md

 SCSS represent a variant of Sass.
 Sass syntax resembles Ruby code, which is elegant and pretty but not compatible with CSS.
 To address this issue, SCSS syntax becomes a strict superset of CSS intentionally.

+SCSS sheets are stored in *assets/sass*.

 ### Babel plus Flow

+ECMAScript 6+ introduces many convenient features to improve code quality of JavaScript.
+However, they are unrecognized and unusable on older browsers.
+Babel transcompiles ES6+ code to corresponding ES5 one for browser compatibility.

 ### Images